Big. Bold. Fresh. Fun.

 By 2010, the event was rebranded as an Ironman 70.3 triathlon and became part of the global Ironman 70.3 qualification series, a status it maintained until 2022.
 Over time, the event expanded to span an entire weekend.

-In 2022, the event evolved into its current format.
+In 2022, the State Long Course Championship event evolved into its current format.
 The Busselton 100 distance now consists of a 2km swim alongside the iconic Busselton Jetty, an 80km cycle through the Tuart Forest, and an 18km run along the Busselton Foreshore, passing through an event village packed with spectators cheering on the athletes.
 The event continues to grow, now serving as a weekend-long festival celebrating both sport and community, with activities catering to all.

 Triathlon WA has been involved with the WA State Long Course Championships since the beginning.
 As a non-profit organisation, managing the Busselton Festival of Triathlon is crucial in supporting Triathlon WA’s mission to serve over 2,000 members and 19 affiliated clubs, while also fostering the growth of triathlon across Western Australia.

-From its modest start with fewer than 50 participants, the event has grown to attract over 2,000 competitors, including elite and age group athletes from around the globe.
+From its modest start with fewer than 50 participants, the event has grown to attract over 2,300 competitors, including elite and age group athletes from around the globe.
 The success of the event is a testament to the support and passion of the WA triathlon community, the City of Busselton, Tourism Western Australia, DLGSC and the local community, all of whom play a vital role in helping Triathlon WA deliver one of the most iconic and significant triathlon events in the Southern Hemisphere.